 "The reunion would have been my one chance to see some of them this summer.
 Several of them have said they would see me there.
 The situation is upsetting," he said.

-What's more, Sherif claims Love Island bosses attempted to stop him signing a deal with Boohoo, as contestants reportedly sign a contract stating they won't work for brands rivalling the show's partner clothing brand I Saw It First.
+What's more, Sherif says Love Island bosses attempted to stop him signing a deal with Boohoo, as contestants reportedly sign a contract stating they won't work for brands rivalling the show's partner clothing brand I Saw It First.
 Sherif says he was released from his contract when he was told to leave the villa, however.
 "I feel like they are trying to make my life as difficult as possible," he told The Sun.

-"I think this vendetta against me is coming from people higher up in the company rather than by the producers who know me," he claimed.
+"I think this vendetta against me is coming from people higher up in the company rather than by the producers who know me," he said.
 "It feels like they're still punishing me for my initial mistake again or maybe they are punishing me for telling the truth about the incident."